brandonmack1021/ubuntu-hardening-project/README.md

 ## Project Overview
 This project documents the process of hardening and securing a fresh Ubuntu Linux installation.
-The goal is to demonstrate practical system security and administration skills, including firewall setup, SSH hardening, automatic updates, user management, application sandboxing, and multi-factor authentication.
+The goal is to demonstrate practical system security and administration skills, including firewall setup, automatic updates, application sandboxing, and multi-factor authentication.

 ---